UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/lesson-05-content.rst

 sent to somewhere other than the console.

-Debugging your code with an interactive debugger is another thing
-entirely: although both practices help you answer the same question of what's going in in your code, interactive debugging is not at all like inserting print statements.
+Debugging your code with an interactive debugger is another thing entirely; although both practices help you answer the same question of what's going in in your code, interactive debugging is not at all like inserting print statements.

-Interactive debugging allows you to run the Python interpretter line-by-line through your code, pausing to print out the values of particular variables, or to evaluate other statements inside of the interpretter.
+Interactive debugging allows you to run the Python interpreter line-by-line through your code, pausing to print out the values of particular variables, or to evaluate other statements inside of the interpreter.
 And it includes tools that can help you "zoom through" the execution of many statements to get right to trouble-raising conditions in your code.